Online courses are a great way to drive recurring revenue and deliver consistent high quality value to a large volume of clients.

 These are integral to determining how well a student is really grasping your course content.
 Quizzes also help you to gauge whether or not your students are ready to move onto the next lesson.

 But it doesn’t always have to be a graded quiz.
-You can also us personality-type quizzes with multiple outcomes to help students understand their strengths and weaknesses, as well as give them an idea of what the next best step is for them.
+You can also use online learning quizzes with multiple outcomes to help students understand their strengths and weaknesses, as well as give them an idea of what the next best step is for them.

 Have you ever been in the middle of a really challenging project and had no idea how long it was going to take?